21 CRR-NY 1050.6NY-CRR

 (5) No person shall use media devices such as films, slides or video-tapes.

-(6) Where an activity permitted by the authorization contained in this section includes the use of a sound production device, no person shall begin or continue the use of such sound production device during any announcement made over the public address system or by a New York City police officer or by an authority employee.
+(6) Where an activity permitted by the authorization contained in this section includes the use of a sound production device, no person shall begin or continue the use of such sound production device during any announcement made over the public address system or by a police officer or by an authority or MTA employee.

 (7) No person shall misrepresent through words, signs, leaflets, attire or otherwise such person's affiliation with or lack of affiliation with or support by any organization, group, entity or cause, including any affiliation with or support by the authority or the Metropolitan Transportation Authority or any of their programs, such as Music Under New York or Arts for Transit.

-(8) Any person using the transit system for nontransit activities permitted pursuant to this rule does so at his or her own risk, and the authority assumes no liability by the grant of this authorization.
+(8) Any person using the transit system for nontransit activities permitted pursuant to this rule does so at their own risk, and the authority assumes no liability by the grant of this authorization.